-Julien Jeanneney is a Professor of Law at the University of Strasbourg.
-His research focuses on constitutional law, constitutional theory, administrative law, and international law.
+Julien Jeanneney, a Professor of Public Law at the University of Strasbourg, conducts research in French and foreign constitutional law, legal theory, administrative law, and civil liberties law.

 Recently published